BlockstreamResearch/bip-frost-dkg/README.md

 i.e., it incorporates minimal but sufficient implementations of secure channels and consensus and thus does not have external dependencies.
-This makes it easy to implement and deploy, and we provide detailed algorithmic specifications in form of Python code.
+This makes it easy to implement and deploy, and we provide detailed algorithmic specifications in the form of Python code.

 ### Design